George Burns: Final years and death

 Burns suffered a head injury after falling in his bathtub in 1994 and underwent surgery to remove fluid in his skull.
 He never fully recovered, and his performing career came to an end.
 In February 1995, Burns, in one of his final television appearances, was presented with the first SAG Lifetime Achievement Award by the Screen Actors Guild.
 When he was 96, he had signed a lifetime contract with Caesars Palace in Las Vegas to perform stand-up comedy there, which included the guarantee of a show on his centenary, January 20, 1996.
 But when that day came, he was too weak to give a performance.
 In December 1995, Burns was well enough to attend a Christmas party hosted by Frank Sinatra (who turned 80 that month), where he reportedly caught the flu, which weakened him further.
 He released a statement joking about how he would love for his 100th birthday to have "a night with Sharon Stone."
 His last television appearance came in a commercial for the Australian Football League's centenary season in 1996, which aired after his death.

 On March 9, 1996, Burns died in his Beverly Hills home of heart failure.
 His funeral was held three days later at the Wee Kirk o' the Heather church in Forest Lawn Memorial Park Cemetery, Glendale.
 As much as he looked forward to reaching age 100, Burns also said, about a year before he died, that he also looked forward to death, saying that on the day he would die, he would be with Allen again in Heaven.
-Upon being interred with Allen, the crypt's marker was changed from, "Grace Allen Burns—Beloved Wife And Mother (1902–1964)" to "Gracie Allen (1902–1964) & George Burns (1896–1996)—Together Again".
+Upon being entombed with Allen, the Freedom Mausoleum’s crypt marker was changed from, "Grace Allen Burns—Beloved Wife And Mother (1902–1964)" to "Gracie Allen (1902–1964) & George Burns (1896–1996)—Together Again".
 Burns had always said that he wanted Allen to have top billing.